sayantika652chanda/sayantika/README.md

 # sayantika
-this is my first guthub repository. i am new here just started my coding journey on May 25, 2026.
+this is my first github repository. i am new here just started my coding journey on May 25, 2026.
 Hope this goes well